ra4king/CircuitSim/docs/docs/wires/wire-colors.md

 ![pt-1-light-green-wire]

-### Part 2: Blue
+### Part 2: Light Blue / Dark Blue

-blue indicates an unitialized 1-bit wire
+Light blue indicates a 1-bit wire that is "floating" or in a "high impedance state" — in other words, the wire is not connected to anything.

-The wire below is unitialized because no value is being driven onto it.
+The wire below is floating because no value is being driven onto it.

 ![pt-2-blue-wire]

+Dark blue indicates a floating multi-bit wire.

+![pt-3-dark-blue-wire-uninit]

-Since you may have both initialized and unitialized wires in a properly functioning circuit, an unitialized wire is not considered an error.
+Since you may have both floating wires and wires with 0/1 on them in a properly functioning circuit, a floating wire is not considered an error.

 ### Part 3: Black

-black indicates either an initialized or unitialized multi-bit wire
+Black indicates a multi-bit wire carrying no floating values (only 0s and 1s).

-black wire - multi-bit wire, initialized
+Black wire - multi-bit wire carrying only 0s and 1s:

 ![pt-3-black-wire]

-black wire - multi-bit wire, unitialized

-![pt-3-black-wire-unint]

-Also note that a multi-bit wire can have both initialized and unitialized bits.
+Also note that a multi-bit wire can carry both floating and 0/1 bits.
-This error usually pops up when you combine wires together with a splitter, and some of the individual wires that make up the multi-bit wire are unitialized.
+This usually pops up when you combine wires together with a splitter, and some of the individual wires that make up the multi-bit wire are floating.

-As stated above, since you may have both initialized and unitialized wires in a properly functioning circuit, an unitialized wire is not considered an error.
+As stated above, since you may have both floating wires and wires with 0/1 on them in a properly functioning circuit, a floating wire is not considered an error.

 ## Error State Wires